 Identifying Port and Starboard

-Local scientists think the orca hunting partners are mature males about 30 years old – an average life expectancy is 30 to 50.
+Local scientists think the orca hunting partners are mature males about 30 years old – an average life expectancy for the species is 30 to 50.
 With age, orca dorsal fins “bend, weaken, collapse, or roll”.
 That’s the case with Port and Starboard’s distinct dorsals.

 Cape Town to Gansbaai